Tiraz: History of Islamic dress code

 The notion of dress code in the Islamic world evolved early at the beginning of the expansion of the new empire.
 As the empire expanded, cultural divisions were established, each with its own dress code.
 The Arabs, a minority in their own empire, distinguished themselves by establishing a rule which would initiate differentiation (ghiyar) to maintain identity.
 Regulation of this kind was first ascribed to caliph Umar (r.
 634–644) in the so-called Pact of Umar, a list of rights and restrictions on protected non-Muslims (dhimmi) which would grant security of their persons, families, and possessions.
 As the vestimentary system evolved, so to the application of the rule.
-Requirements were also applied to the Arab military; for example, Arab warriors set up in the eastern provinces were forbidden to wear the Persian kaftan and leggings.
+Requirements were also applied to the Arab military; for example, Arab warriors set up in the eastern provinces were forbidden to wear the Persian khaftan (cuirass) and ran (leggings).

 By the end of the Umayyad Caliphate in the mid 8th-century, dress code law had become less strict.
 Arabs living in remote provinces such as Khurasan had become assimilated with the local culture, including the way they dressed.
 The trend of moving away from the stricter vestimentary system also occurred in the high-ranking officials, even at early times.
 It has been recorded that Arab rulers of the Umayyad dynasty already wore Persian-style coats, with pantaloons and qalansuwa turbans.
 High-ranking Umayyad officials also adopted the custom of wearing luxurious garments of silk, satin, and brocade, in imitation of the Byzantine and Sasanian courts.
-Following the tradition of Byzantine and Persian rulers, the Umayyads also established state factories to produce the tiraz.
 Tiraz garments indicate to whom the wearer was loyal, by means of an inscription (e.g. the name of the ruling caliph), similar with the minting of the caliph's name on coins (sikka).

-Tiraz bands were presented to loyal subjects in a formal ceremony, known as the khil'a ("robe of honor") ceremony, which can be traced as far as the time of Prophet Muhammad.
+Tiraz bands were presented to loyal subjects in a formal ceremony, known as the khil'a ("robe of honor") ceremony, which can be traced as far as the time of Muhammad.
+The term "khil'a" literally means "cast-off", and originally a khil'a was a piece of clothing actually worn by the ruler and given to another.
+By the tenth century, the caliphal textile mills produced these robes specifically for honorific purpose.
 High-quality gold tiraz bands, embroidered onto silk robes, were bestowed to deserving viziers and other high-ranking officials; the quality of tiraz reflected the influence (and wealth) of the recipient.